yyyu200/NanoTB-sp3d5s_star/README.md

 # sp3d5s_star

-An c++ software package aimed at quantum mechanics based atomistic simulation of semiconductor nanostructures using empiracal tight binding model.
+An c++ software package aimed at quantum mechanics based atomistic simulation of semiconductor nanostructures using empirical tight binding model.

-A excutable file is available by contact the author at yyyu200@163.com for trial usage.
+A executable file is available by contact the author at yyyu200@163.com for trial usage.

 ## Main features of NanoTB are: